nw1024/StoreLocatorWP/README.md

 * Example template for displaying a Google Map: Displays interactive map with the Google Maps API populated by a category of the location custom post type, includes sample style customization

 * Auto zoom and center to bounds of all visible markers on map

+* Click map marker for customized popup information div, includes featured image from post and permalink